WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 Console.WriteLine(messageOne + " " + messageTwo + ".");
 ```
 <div class="fragment">
-Question time: Any quesses what the console will show when we execute our code?
+Question time: Any guesses what the console will show when we execute our code?
 </div>

 <div class="fragment">
-Lets have two volunteers come up and write on the whiteboard what they think the output will show.
+Let's have two volunteers come up and write on the whiteboard what they think the output will show.
 </div>

 <div class="fragment">
-Ok run your program and lets see if we are right.
+Run your program and let's see if we are right.
 </div>

 ## We should all be here